jemmy512/book-notes/Linux/LinuxKernel.md

     signal->curr_target = t;
   }

-  /*
-   * The signal is already in the shared-pending queue.
+  /* The signal is already in the shared-pending queue.
-   * Tell the chosen thread to wake up and dequeue it.
+   * Tell the chosen thread to wake up and dequeue it */ signal_wake_up(t, sig == SIGKILL);
-   */
-  signal_wake_up(t, sig == SIGKILL);
   return;
 }